goforj/goforj/docs/about.md

 ## ⚙️ **A Smoother Developer Experience**

-The `goforj dev` command automatically:
+The `forj dev` command automatically:

 * runs your app
 * reloads on file changes